 through November, 1998.

-• David Douglas School District Budget Committee prior to 1981.
+• Member David Douglas School District Budget Committee.

-• David Douglas Citizens Advisory Committee.
-This new committee was
+• Member David Douglas Citizens Advisory Committee.
+This committee was formed in

 • Volunteer at North Coast Family Fellowship’s AWANA Club, a club for kids

-from four years through fifth grade.
-Serving as its Commander since 1999.
+four years through fifth grade.
+Serving as its Commander for 12 years.

 • Retired since May 1991